 The Gasparilla Pirate Fest officially consists of three primary events:

 - The Gasparilla Invasion – the pirate ship Jose Gasparilla invades the City of Tampa with cannons firing!

 - The Gasparilla Parade of Pirates – having again successfully invaded Tampa, the Pirates of Ye Mystic Krewe of Gasparilla celebrate with a parade down Bayshore Blvd.
-This i

 - Gasparilla After-Party and Sunday Jazz Brunch – although the Parade of Pirates ends around 5pm, that doesn’t mean the partying stops!

 The Gasparilla Invasion begins on Saturday, January 25, 2020 at 11:30am.
 Presented by Ye Mystic Krewe of Gasparilla, the festivities begin when the mystical ship Jose Gasparilla will magically appear in the southern end of Hillsborough Bay at 11:30am.
 The Jose Gasparilla is the only fully-rigged pirate ship in the world, and during the Gasparilla Invasion it is loaded to the brim with the legendarily mystical pirate Jose Gaspar and over 500 of his swashbuckling buccanneers.

 Shouts of “Land, ho!” will ring out from the Jose Gasparilla, once it magically appears, poised to invade and conquer Tampa (but in a friendly way, of course).
 To defend itself, Tampanians will launch a defending flotilla of ships, boats and watercraft of all kinds to defend the city and stop the pirate invasion.
 You’ll see over a thousand boats and watercraft of every kind in the water along Hillsborough Bay (the body of water along Bayshore Blvd) as they prepare to meet the invading pirates.